jerelmiller/redwoodjs-conf-2023-workshop/00-setup/README.md

 yarn rw dev
 ```

-If everything works as expected, you should see a home screen with these instructions.
+If everything works as expected, you should see a home screen with the contents of this README.

 ## Workshop config